The Importance of Brand Consistency (and How to Achieve It)

 When your brand is consistent, your customers cannot help but feel it is dependable, and if your products are services are indeed reliable, you have cracked it – you have a great brand.

-Nike is an example of a great brand.
+Nike is an example of excellent brand consistency.

 A great example of brand consistency is sports giant Nike.